Choosing a Tire Pressure Monitoring System for your Dump Truck

 Types of TPMS

 A tire pressure monitoring system will alert a driver if pressures are outside safety perimeters or pressure set points.
 The system will work directly or indirectly, by either directly reading the actual tire pressure or indirectly estimating the relative tire pressure.
 Heavy vehicles like dump trucks typically use TPMS that directly reads tire pressures.
-There are five types of direct reading tire pressure monitoring systems for heavy vehicles:

 Rim Mounted